act-rules/act-rules.github.io/_rules/SC4-1-2-role-has-required-states-and-properties.md

 The conflicting information around user agent support for implicit values for roles has been raised with the ARIA Working Group as https://github.com/w3c/aria/issues/787.
 Until the Auto-WCAG Community Group gets clarification from the ARIA Working Group, we assume for this rule, that the responsibility for living up to the accessibility requirement, even in cases where the role has an implicit value, is placed with the content author.

 See more about the implications of this in the ”Accessibility Support” section for this rule.

+- This rule assumes that there is no element that has an [implicit semantic role](#semantic-role), but does not define native attributes that are mapped to all of the [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) for this role.
+This assumption is the basis for limiting the Applicability to [explicit semantic roles](#semantic-role) only.

 ## Accessibility Support